 Plus, other factors like the cost of borrowing can influence what a lender sets its SVR mortgage rates at.
 And a lender can increase or decrease its SVR whenever it chooses to.

 Flexible: Some homeowners stay on the SVR because they want the flexibility of switching to a new deal without having to pay an early repayment charge.
-However, there are some mortgage deals available that offer this flexibility if you remortgage, plus you’ll likely get a better rate than the SVR.
-So make sure to get expert mortgage advice.
+However, there are some mortgage deals available that offer this flexibility if you remortgage.
+So make sure to get expert remortgage advice.

 Cheaper overall: A standard variable rate mortgage may be right for some people.
 For example, if you have a small mortgage balance it may be cheaper overall for you to stay on your lender’s standard variable rate than remortgaging onto a new deal.
-But don’t assume what the best option will be.
-Always get expert advice.
+But don’t assume what the best option for you will be – always get expert advice.

-Most people can save money by remortgaging onto a new mortgage deal at the end of their current mortgage term, compared to moving onto your lender’s standard variable rate.
+Most people can save money by remortgaging onto a new mortgage deal at the end of their current mortgage deal, compared to moving onto your lender’s standard variable rate.

 If you can secure a lower mortgage rate than your current mortgage deal, your monthly mortgage repayments will go down.